 In addition to a physical examination, the following tests may be used to diagnose penile cancer:

 - A fine needle aspiration is a specific type of biopsy.
-First, the skin is often made numb with an anesthetic (a medication to block the awareness of pain) cream, followed by an injection of local anesthetic into the area near the tumor.
-The doctor will insert a thin needle into the tumor and remove some cells and fluid.
-The procedure may be repeated two or three times to obtain samples from different areas of the tumor.
-The samples will then be sent to a laboratory, where a pathologist will determine if the cells are cancerous (called positive for cancer), non-cancerous (called benign or negative for cancer), or undetermined (called non-diagnostic).
+First, the skin is usually made numb with a topical medication that blocks the sensation of pain.
+Then, a medication is injected into the area near the tumor to prevent pain in tissues beneath the skin.
+The doctor will then insert a thin needle into the tumor and remove some cells and fluid.
+The procedure may be repeated two or three times to collect samples from different areas of the tumor.
+The samples will then be sent to a laboratory, where a pathologist will determine if there are cancer cells in the tissue samples.
+If cancerous cells are seen, then the biopsy is called positive for cancer.
+If no cancer is found, then the biopsy is called benign or negative for cancer.
+Sometimes, the pathologist cannot tell if the cells collected are cancerous, which means the biopsy is called indeterminate or non-diagnostic.

 Inguinal (groin) lymph node dissection.
 This is the most accurate way to find out whether the cancer has spread to any lymph nodes near the penis.
 In this procedure, the lymph nodes near the penis are removed and checked for cancer.
 This procedure provides more information than the removal of a single lymph node or a group of lymph nodes.
-However, after this procedure, some men may have problems with wound healing, as well as long-lasting and possibly severe lymphedema (leg swelling).
-Research to find ways to prevent these side effects is ongoing.
-Visit the Latest Research section for more information.
+However, after this procedure, some men may have problems with wound healing, as well as long-lasting and possibly severe leg swelling, called lymphedema .
+Research to find ways to prevent these side effects is ongoing (see Latest Research ).

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows abnormalities or tumors.
 A CT scan can also be used to measure a tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 A CT scan helps find out if the cancer has spread to lymph nodes in the groin, pelvis, and the abdomen and also allows the doctor to see if the cancer has spread to the lungs, liver, and other tissues.

 The next section helps explain the different stages for this type of cancer.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.